psychoslave/psychoslave.github.io/about.markdown

 permalink: /about/
 ---

+This is psychoslave’s blog.
+I intend to throw here anything that goes through my mind and might worth sharing according to my own odd opinion.

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+This blog uses the base Jekyll theme.

+More info about customizing Jekyll theme, as well as basic Jekyll usage documentation at are available at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /